gregmsanderson/fly-live-beats/docs/2-deploy-to-fly.md

 ### Preparation

 If you followed the previous steps, we needed to modify the original [Live Beats app](https://github.com/fly-apps/live_beats) to edit parts that were specific to Fly.io in order to try running it locally, in a container.
-Since we _are_ now deploying to Fly those changes are not necessary and so can be reverted.
+Since we _are_ now deploying to Fly those changes are not necessary and so must all be reverted.
+We recommend using the original Live Beats app code however if you are using the one in _this_ repo (with its various changes for running on local, Fly and AWS), look for mentions of "Fly.io" in the code.

 For example:

 1. In the `Dockerfile` we commented out using IPv6, so uncomment that back to how it was: